vroslmend/check-the-card-game-v2/GAME_OVERVIEW.md

 *   **During `matchingStage`:**
     *   Any one player (including the current player) can use the `attemptMatch` move with a card (Card Y) from their hand of the **exact same rank** as Card X.
     *   Any player can choose to `passMatch`.
-    *   The stage ends once one player successfully matches, or all players have passed/had a chance.
+    *   The stage ends once one player successfully matches, or all players have passed/attempted a match.
 *   **If a Match Occurs (Card Y is played on Card X via `attemptMatch`):**
     *   The hand of the player who played Card Y is reduced.
 Card Y is added to `G.discardPile`.
     *   `G.discardPileIsSealed` is set to `true`.